 If you think about it, every power tool can be dangerous for you if you don’t use it properly or don’t equip yourself with the proper safety gear.
 Therefore, you can employ certain safety tips to ensure the safe operation of your table saws.
 As mentioned above, installing a safety switch is one of the best ways to prevent any accidents.

-Here are some safety tips that you should always follow before starting any task:
+Here are some table saw safety tips that you should always follow:

-- Make sure to clear out a safe space of 2 feet around the table so that you have enough space to maneuver the wood pieces properly.
+- Clear a safe space of 2 feet around the table so that you have enough space to maneuver the wood pieces properly.

 - Check the type of blade that you’re using for the job.
 Make sure that it’s suitable for the purpose you’re using it for.
 Also, check for the tightness of the nut that holds the blade.

-- Inspect the safety features of your table saw and check if each component is working properly.
+- Inspect the safety elements of your table saw and check that each is working properly.
 This will help you stay safe, even if the saw malfunctions.

 - Keep clear of the electrical cord so that it doesn’t wrap around your feet or cause you to trip.